Tazmainiandevil/Useful.Azure.ServiceBus.Abstractions/README.md

 Each of the factory methods support creation of the queue or topic as well as transport type, receive mode and retry policy.

+__NOTE__ : In order to use the create of the queue or topic the connection string must have mange rights.

 ### Topics

 #### Basic Topic Sender